Will Smith and Chris Rock's relationship through the years

 2016: The Oscars, Round One

-In response to the lack of representation at the Academy Awards, Smith and Pinkett Smith – among others – boycotted the event.
+In response to the lack of representation at the Academy Awards, Will and Jada – among others – boycotted the event.
 That year’s host was Chris Rock, who brought up their absence with some pointed comments during his opening monologue.

 When Pinkett Smith commented on Rock’s jokes nearly a week after the Oscars, she appeared to have been in a sanguine mood: “It comes with the territory, we gotta keep it moving… We got a lot of stuff we gotta handle, a lot of stuff going on in our world right now.
 We gotta keep it moving.”